 class DatabaseTool(Tool):

-"""Tool for retrieving data from pseudo database"""
+"""Tool to retrieve data from simulated database"""

 def __init__(self):